Ray LaMontagne – Supernova

 Taking you on a wistful journey without ever getting boring, the songs are catchy without being annoying: potentially the perfect album.

-Supernova was released on 29th April 2o14, for further information or to order the album visit here.
+Supernova was released on 29th April 2014.
+For further information or to order the album visit Ray La Montagne’s website here.

 Watch the video for Supernova here: